isomerpages/moe-punggolsec/_academic-subjects/Mathematics.md

 **_Secondary One Mathematics Games Day_**

-The Mathematics Games Day inculcates the joy of learning in Mathematics and is organised yearly in May for all Secondary One students.
+The Mathematics Games Day inculcates the joy of learning in Mathematics and is organised yearly for all Secondary One students.
 While playing the games at various stations, students learn a variety of mathematical concepts and applications (eg. financial literacy) as well as improve their analytical and problem-solving skills.
 They also learn how to work collaboratively with their peers as they navigate the various stations as a team.

 <figure>